jbanz25/jbanz25/README.md

 ### I am Jacob Bananal
 - I am a Computer Engineering Undergraduate Student.
-- For this class (COMPE-561), I plan to learn how to write in HTML, CSS, and etc in Github.
 - My favorite hobbies are surfing, skateboarding, playing PS4, lifting heavy weights, and going out to the club :')